cii030/cii030.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a fourth year undergraduate student from [School of Future Science and Engineering](https://future.suda.edu.cn/main.htm), [Soochow University](https://www.suda.edu.cn/).
-My research interest includes computer vision and Medical Image Analysis.
-I'm about to pursue my graduate studies at the University of Science and Technology of China, focusing on deep learning for speech processing.
+I am currently a fourth year undergraduate student from [School of Future Science and Engineering](https://future.suda.edu.cn/main.htm), [Soochow University](https://www.suda.edu.cn/), supurvised by [Prof.Tao Peng](https://web.suda.edu.cn/pt/).<br />
+Now I'm about to pursue my graduate studies at [School of Artificial Intelligence and Data Science](https://saids.ustc.edu.cn/main.htm), [University of Science and Technology of China](https://www.ustc.edu.cn/), focusing on deep learning for speech processing.

 A data-driven personal website
 ======